-Levels of Service Measure of Service Target Result for 2014-2015 79 Result for 2013-2014 J Footpaths are maintained in good condition and are fit for purpose % of footpaths defects made safe within 48 hours.
-95% Achieved 100%.
-Four faults deemed as a trip hazard and were programmed to be remedied within 48 hours.
-Achieved 100%.
-Six faults deemed as a trip hazard and were programmed to be remedied within 48 hours % of road users satisfied with the condition of Council footpaths.
-70% with improving trend Not Achieved 81% were satisfied.
-Which is the same as the 2013/2014 Figures so the trend is not currently Not Achieved 81% were satisfied.
-This is a drop on 2012/2013 Figures so the trend is not currently improving.
+Levels of Service Measure of Service Target Result for 2014-2015 Result for 2013-2014 Footpaths are % of footpaths defects 95% Achieved Achieved maintained in good made safe within 48 100%.
+Four faults deemed 100%.
+Six faults deemed as condition and are fit hours. as a trip hazard and were a trip hazard and were for purpose programmed to be programmed to be remedied within 48 hours. remedied within 48 hours % of road users satisfied 70% with improving Not Achieved Not Achieved with the condition of trend 81% were satisfied.
+Which is 81% were satisfied.
+This is a Council footpaths. the same as the 2013/2014 drop on 2012/2013 Figures Figures so the trend is not so the trend is not currently currently improving. improving.